 Like I said, I’ve made my own mixture for years but I’ve never actually created a recipe with exact measurements of this or that – I just throw together what I have and make many different variations.
-I found a great recipe and free printables for the Mason jar from Dandee Designs that I basically adapted to fit what I had in the kitchen cupboard and what was on sale when I went shopping.
+I found a great recipe and free printables for the Mason jar that I basically adapted to fit what I had in the kitchen cupboard and what was on sale when I went shopping.
 The key is to be budget friendly and so I didn’t want to buy items that were high priced or that required I run around to five different stores to find special items.
 I can’t say exactly what the cost per jar is but I have plenty of supplies to make 6 jars and many of the items I already had in my cupboard.

 DIY Christmas Potpourri Supplies

 - Vintage Pint Size Mason Jars – these are a great starting point for the whole process.